-- Approaches Grade Level or above

-- Meets Grade Level or above
+- Approaches Grade Level or above - Meets Grade Level or above

-- Masters Grade Level
+Masters Grade Level

 The agency evaluates SAT/ACT results from grades 9-12 for the accelerated subject area once the accelerated tester is reported as enrolled in grade 12.
 If an accelerated tester has more than one corresponding subject-area SAT and/or ACT result across evaluated years, the best result from either SAT or ACT is found for each accelerated subject tested.
-ACT results considered include assessments from enrolled grade 9 through the April 2023 administration, and SAT results considered include assessments from enrolled grade 9 through the May 2023 administration.
+For example, for 2024 Accountability ACT results considered include assessments from enrolled grade 9 through the April 2024 administration, and SAT results considered include assessments from enrolled grade 9 through the May 2024 administration.